Synchronized Bimodal Amplitude Patterns in Heterogeneous Oscillatory Media -- Experiment and Theory: Complex Ginzburg–Landau Equation with Mean-Field Coupling

 \

 We numerically solve Eqs.~\eqref{eq:CGLE_het} on a square domain ($L_1=L_2=10$) with Neumann boundary conditions, discretized on a $100\times 100$ uniform grid.
 To ensure reproducible frequency realizations, we generate $\omega(\vec{x})$ with Julia’s Mersenne Twister PRNG (seed \texttt{2024}).
-We use adiabatic continuation and integrate system~\eqref{eq:CGLE_het} for 1000 time steps.
+The intrinsic frequencies $\omega_k$ are drawn from a Gaussian distribution with mean $\mu_0$ and standard deviation $\sigma_0$; moving to a co-rotating frame with $\mu_0$ as its center shifts the distribution to zero.
+We use adiabatic continuation and integrate system~\eqref{eq:CGLE_het} for $T=1000$ time steps.
+Here, "adiabatic" means that we first run the system for $T$ time steps at $C_1 = C_1^0$.
+We then increase (decrease) $C_1$ to $C_1^0 + \Delta C_1$ ($C_1^0 - \Delta C_1$) and integrate for another T time steps using the final state of the previous run as the initial condition for the next one.
 The numerical integrations are performed using Julia's \texttt{DifferentialEquations.jl} ecosystem~\cite{Rackauckas.2017}.
-We use \texttt{Tsit5}~\cite{Tsitouras.2011}, a Runge-Kutta-based solver with adaptive timesteps, and save data points at $\Delta t = 0.1$.\
+We use \texttt{Tsit5}~\cite{Tsitouras.2011}, a Runge-Kutta-based solver with adaptive timesteps, and save data points at $\Delta t = 0.1$.
+The parameters $K$ and $C_2$ are chosen to obtain solutions where phase-locked solutions with fixed amplitude exist~\cite{Nakagawa.1993}.

-Starting from $C_1=-1.75$, we vary the coupling parameter in increments of $\pm 0.05$ until reaching $C_1=-1$ and $C_1=-3$, respectively.
+Starting from $C_1=-1.75$, we vary the coupling parameter in increments of $\Delta C_1 = \pm 0.05$ until reaching $C_1=-1$ and $C_1=-3$, respectively.
 Figure~\ref{fig:Yuki_1_Sim} shows the numerical results of the spatial distribution of the amplitude (first row), phase (second row), and frequency (third row) for four different $C_1$-values.
-The amplitude and phase distributions are shown as snapshots, while the frequency is averaged over the last 50 integration steps.
+The amplitude, phase, and frequency are shown in snapshots.
 All results are recorded after a sufficient evolution time to ensure that transients have decayed.\

 For $C_1=-2.5$, two distinct amplitude and phase domains are clearly visible: a high-amplitude region in the top-left corner and a low-amplitude region occupying the remaining area.
 The underlying eigenfrequency heterogeneity $g(\omega)$ is reflected in amplitude and phase patterns, yet the mean frequencies are spatially uniform.
 As $C_1$ increases, the high-amplitude region expands while the low-amplitude region shrinks, and the values of the amplitudes in the two regions approach each other.
 Furthermore, the frequencies for each $C_1$ value are uniform across the entire spatial domain.
 These plots show that the oscillators within each of the two regions are locked at similar phases, and the phase of the high-amplitude region is slightly ahead of that of the low-amplitude region (note that the frequency is defined negatively in this case).